Back to Destinations Page

 Day 9 | Sail Back North to Bequia Island and Its Curry Rotis

 Today it’s time to about-face and start sailing our way back north to St. Vincent.
 We’ll stop off at Bequia island just before St. Vincent.
 With a colonial town overlooked by its fort, still armed with cannons, this spot is a hub for long-term sailors and visitors alike.
 This is West Indian culture at its finest!

 Once tacking your way into the deep-set Admiralty Bay, you’ll arrive at Port Elizabeth.
 Here you can take a tour of the island enjoying views from Mount Pleasant and the tranquil waters of Friendship Bay.

 Bequia is one of the last remaining whaling stations in the world.
 With strict supervision from the International Whaling Commission, they maintain this culture by using only traditional methods and receiving zero profit.
 The boats and equipment are all handmade and are almost identical to those in the 1870’s.
 No whales are killed these days, but they haven’t lost their cultural identity.

 Day 10 | Arrive back in St.Vincent & get your last views atop the active Soufriere volcano

-On Day 10 we’ll take a leisurely sail back to the Blue Lagoon where you began your Grenadines sailing vacation.
+On Day 10, we’ll take a leisurely sail back to the Blue Lagoon, where your Grenadines sailing vacation began.
 Depending on your travel arrangements this could be a good time to explore St. Vincent even more.
 A taxi ride to the La Soufrière volcano will set you up for an amazing hike and one of the most dramatic views in the region.
 Another great option is a boat ride to the Falls of Baleine for a cool swim in the mountain waters only accessible from the sea.